bodokaiser/libuv-internals/README.md

 different parts of the **libuv** architecture.
 For example the _queue_ snippet shows how **QUEUE** works with a simple use-case.

+## Content

+### queue

+**QUEUE** is a circularly linked list in libuv which is used to store tasks in order.
+Its main idea is to have a array with two items.
+The first item points to the previous list node while the second points to the next one.
+The last node points again to the beginning of the list.
+Through this set up it is possible by just following the pointers to navigate through the list.
+If you now want to access a specific queue member you can calculate the memory address of the struct which implements a queue node as property.
+This is possible because a struct is always saved in one memory block and the position of a property has a specific byte offset.
+Using this allows to create a pointer to the beginning of the whole struct and we can access other properties.

+### threads

+To avoid blocking **libuv** executes work requests in a thread pool.
+Each time intensive i/o should be done a task will be put in queue and then spawned as thread in which it can execute to the end without blocking the main thread.
+The given examples show up basic thread management.
+It is recommend to read this [document](https://computing.llnl.gov/tutorials/pthreads) to get an idea of the basics.

 ## License

 Copyright © 2013 Bodo Kaiser <i@bodokaiser.io>